croz-ltd/dpcmder/README.md

 Current functions:
 - basic file maintenance
   - view, edit, copy and delete file hierarchies (DataPower and local file system)
-  - filter and search files in the current directory
 - object maintenance mode (as JSON or XML configurations)
   - view and edit DataPower object
   - copy an object to a JSON/XML file on the local file system